 It looks like you are using an unsupported browser.
 You can still place orders by emailing us on info@ossila.com, but you may experience issues browsing our website.
 Please consider upgrading to a modern browser for better security and an improved browsing experience.

-A-D-A Small-Molecule Acceptors
+Fine-Tuning A-D-A Small-Molecule Acceptors for OPVs

 Emma's comments: Small molecules can offer easier synthesis5 and processing over polymers, as they have less batch-to-batch variation (caused by variable polydispersity in polymers).6 However, it is also worth noting that in some cases, solution-processing small molecules gives less favourable film quality due to significant aggregation.7 This can be reduced through use of extended side-chains, as in ITIC.